For almost 1 in 8 families, finding the money to pay for a loved one’s funeral caused them notable financial problems.

 While this does not directly correlate to help with funeral costs, the bereaved husband, wife or partner of the deceased can receive a one-off grant from the government known as Bereavement Support Payment.
 This is a grant of £3,500 (the higher level) or £2,500 (the lower level), followed by up to 18 monthly payments of £350 or £100.
 You can find out more about this on the government’s Bereavement Support Payment page.

-Some of these charities do not directly help with funeral costs, but do help with grieving families’ living expenses, so may make financial difficulty easier elsewhere.
-Here are five charities that help with funeral costs in some capacity:
+Some of these charities do not directly help with funeral costs (such as headstones or burial costs), but do help with grieving families’ living expenses, so may make financial difficulty easier elsewhere.
+Here are five charities offering to help with funeral costs in some capacity:

 Another way to cut funeral expenses is to consider lower cost options - you can take a look at our page on low cost funerals: funeral planning on a budget for these tips.